rahulrathnakumar/SkyVision-Machine-Learning-Systems-to-Improve-Situational-Awareness-for-General-Aviation/README.md

 1. Public Contributions: Collection of a large dataset of images from Microsoft Flight Simulator from general aviation aircraft:
 2. Open-Sourced machine learning models for aviation safety:
 <!-- Contributions instructions -->
-## Crowdsourcing Initiative: Flight Simulator Dataset for General Aviation Scene Understanding
+## Contributing: Flight Simulator Dataset for General Aviation Scene Understanding
 ### Dataset : Demonstrative Examples

 ### Instructions to use the provided addon for data collection